aws-samples/aws-service-catalog-tools-workshop/workshop/content/30-puppet/100-introduction.md

 weight = 100
 +++

-Intro to the topics, architecture etc
+Click on the arrow to the right to continue to the first step.